Quality Manual

 Programme design, development and approval

-This page provides step-by-step guidance for the approval of new programmes of study, including approval of new programmes by change.
-Its content is primarily directed at staff on all campuses but may also be of interest to students.
+This page contains instructions for the approval of new programmes of study, including approval of new programmes by change.
+Its content is primarily directed at staff, and may also be of interest to students, across the UK, China and Malaysia campuses

 Search the manual

-This page provides step-by-step guidance for the approval of new programmes of study (including new micocredential programmes offered by UoNO), to be offered by the University on all campuses.
+This page contains instructions for the approval of new programmes of study to be offered by the University on all campuses.
+This includes approval for new mico-credential programmes offered by UoNO.

 The purpose of the approval process is to ensure that appropriate academic standards are set and maintained, and that programmes offered to students make available learning opportunities which enable the intended learning outcomes to be achieved.